voxel51/fiftyone/docs/source/integrations/huggingface.rst

     session = fo.launch_app(view)

 .. _huggingface-hub:

 Hugging Face Hub
 ________________

-FiftyOne integrates with the `Hugging Face Hub <https://huggingface.co/docs/hub/index>`_ to allow you to push datasets to and load datasets from the Hub with ease.
+FiftyOne integrates with the
+`Hugging Face Hub <https://huggingface.co/docs/hub/index>`_ to allow you to push datasets to and load datasets from the Hub with ease.
 This integration simplifies the process of sharing datasets with the machine learning  and computer vision community, and allows you to easily access and work with many of the most popular vision and multimodal datasets available!

 .. _huggingface-hub-setup:

 Setup
 -----

 To push datasets to and load datasets from the `Hugging Face Hub <https://huggingface.co/docs/hub/index>`_, you will need the `Hugging Face Hub Python client <https://github.com/huggingface/huggingface_hub>`_, which you can install via PyPI:

 .. code-block:: shell

-    pip install -U huggingface_hub
+    pip install "huggingface_hub>=0.20.0"

-To push a dataset to the Hub, and in many cases to even access a dataset on the hub, you will need to have a `Hugging Face Hub account <https://huggingface.co/join>`_.
+To push a dataset to the Hub, and in many cases to even access a dataset on the hub, you will need to have a
+`Hugging Face Hub account <https://huggingface.co/join>`_.

 Hugging Face handles authentication via tokens, which you can obtain by logging into your account and navigating to the `Access Tokens <https://huggingface.co/settings/tokens>`_ section of your profile.
 At the bottom of this page, you can create a new token with write or read access to the Hub.
 Once you have your token, you can set it as an environment variable:

 .. code-block:: shell

     export HF_TOKEN="<your-token-here>"

 .. _huggingface-hub-push-dataset: